kgolding/docker-intro/Readme.md

 12. Stream the containers log `docker container logs -f <id/name>`
 13. Stop the container using `docker container stop <id/name>`

-## DEMO 2: Compiling and running go code
+## Demo 2: Compiling and running go code

 Here's how to compile some golang source code to a executable file without installing go.
 There's a super simple go application source code in `main.go` to test with.